czi-catalystproject/hub-champion-training/episodes/image_management.md

 After completing this episode, learners will be able to...

-- explain value of reproducibility provided by images
+- explain the value of reproducibility provided by images
 - describe how software images are integrated with their hub environment
 - evaluate whether an existing image meets users' software needs
 - pull an image container to make it available on their hub instance